sinclairzx81/reactor/readme.md

 	Console.Write(buffer.ReadInt32()); // prints "0123456789"
 }
 ```
+Note: most implementations of Reactor.IWritable also share these overloads for convenience.

 By default, Reactor will allocate an internal 64k buffer if the caller has not explicitly
 said otherwise.
 You can override this default size as follows....